-While Chef plated and garnished, I’d quietly observe the line cooks as they seasoned, seared and sautèed and absorb every move they made like a sponge.
-Restaurant cooks make nearly all proteins this way (with the exception of fish perhaps since it cooks so quickly) by searing one side in a super hot pan and finishing it in the oven.
-I love this preparation not only because it yields a perfectly cooked result but because it’s also a very hands-off technique which allows you to cook other components of the meal while the chicken roasts in the oven.
+While Chef plated and garnished, I’d quietly observe the line cooks as they seasoned, seared and sautèed.
+I absorbed every move they made like a sponge.
+Restaurant cooks make nearly all proteins this way, with the exception of fish since it cooks so quickly.
+Sear one side in a hot pan, flip and let it finish in the oven.
+I love this preparation because it yields a tender, juicy and flavorful result but it’s also very hands-off.
+This allows you to cook other components of the meal while the protein roasts.

-Make sure to let the chicken rest when if comes out of the oven.
-Resting is super important for juiciness as it allows the chicken’s natural moisture to redistribute back into the the meat while it cools down.
-When you cut into a piece of cooked meat right away, the juices just run out onto the cutting board which causes it to become dry and tough.
+Make sure to let the chicken rest.
+Resting is super important as it allows the chicken’s natural juices to redistribute into the the meat.
+When you cut into a piece of cooked meat right away, the juices just run out onto the cutting board and causes the meat to be dry and tough.

 - 1 tbsp extra virgin olive oil

-- 1/4 tsp kosher or sea salt
+- 1/4 tsp kosher salt

-- 1/8 tsp freshly ground black pepper
+- 1/8 tsp black pepper

-- Preheat the oven to 375
+- Preheat the oven to 375.

-- Wash and thoroughly dry the chicken
+- Rinse and thoroughly dry chicken breasts.

-- Season the skin side of the chicken with salt and pepper
+- Season the skin side of the chicken with salt and pepper.

 - Heat a large sautè pan over medium-high heat and add the olive oil.